 The Armenian General Benevolent Union (AGBU) is the world’s largest non-profit organization devoted to upholding the Armenian heritage through educational, cultural and humanitarian programs.
 Each year, AGBU is committed to making a difference in the lives of 500,000 people across Armenia, Artsakh and the Armenian diaspora.
 Through the vision of its leaders and the generous support of devoted donors and members over the years, AGBU has played a significant role in upholding Armenian traditions and values by adapting to the needs of the worldwide community and the demands of the times.
 Since 1906, AGBU has remained true to one overarching goal: to create a foundation for the prosperity of all Armenians.
 AGBU currently operates with an annual budget of over $50 million, made possible by our countless benefactors.
 Headquartered in New York City, AGBU has an active presence in 32 countries and 75 cities and addresses the needs of Armenians with traditional and progressive programs worldwide — from schools, scouts, camps and support for the arts to internships, virtual learning and young professional networks.

-Learn more about AGBU’s rich history, which spans over 100 years: 115 years of AGBU
+Learn more about AGBU’s rich history, which spans over a century: 110 years of AGBU

 Compelled by a profound sense of national duty, AGBU founder and first President, Boghos Nubar, boldly set out with nine founding members to form an organization to serve all Armenians and preserve the Armenian identity.